emrekoymen/smart_office_security/README.md

 conda activate smart_office
 ```

-### Smart Detection Mode (Recommended)
+### Running the Detection System

-The smart detector automatically chooses the best output method based on your environment:
-- If a display is available, it shows the video with detection boxes
-- If no display is available, it saves the complete processed video as an MP4 file
+The system provides a single unified pipeline with options for display, video saving, and hardware acceleration:

 ```
 ./run_smart.sh
 ```

-This will run the detector with default settings (webcam input).
+This will run the detector with default settings:
+- Uses webcam input
+- Displays video feed with detection boxes
+- Uses Edge TPU if available (falls back to CPU if not)
+- Does not save video output

-#### Smart Mode Command-line Options
+#### Command-line Options

 ```
 Usage: ./run_smart.sh [options]